webpack/webpack.js.org/src/content/guides/tree-shaking.md

 ## Minify the Output

 So we've cued up our "dead code" to be dropped by using the `import` and `export` syntax, but we still need to drop it from the bundle.
-To do that, we'll use the `-p` (production) webpack compilation flag to enable `UglifyJSPlugin`.
+To do that set the `mode` configuration option to [`production`](/concepts/mode/#mode-production) configuration option.

-As of webpack 4, this is also easily toggled via the `"mode"` configuration option, set to `"production"`.

 __webpack.config.js__